-Powering the intelligence layer for on-chain systems
+Constructing the foundation layer for on-chain intelligence

-Altlayer Protocol
+AltLayer Protocol

 Mission

-Why Altlayer Exists
+Why AltLayer Exists

 Blockchain data is abundant.
 Most teams struggle to harness it effectively.